Exploring experiences of disclosing and reporting sexual violence and harassment to higher education institutions

 Declan is Director of School Placement and College Lecturer at University College Dublin.
 He has been researching and writing on workplace bullying, homophobic bullying, toxic leadership and accessing vulnerable research populations for almost 15 years.

-Dr Pádraig MacNeela
+Professor Pádraig MacNeela

 Pádraig is a Senior Lecturer at the School of Psychology, University of Galway.
 His research follows a cycle of knowledge generation, partnership building, and practical implementation, reflected in work on sexual consent and building resilience and positive mental health among young people.